 Walk (or Run!) to LAM Vascular & Associates

-PAD can be a sneaky disease and is often missed, even by cardiologists, who don’t always have it on their radar.
+PAD can be a sneaky disease and is often missed.
 Not so for Dr. Lam.
 If you have unexplained leg pain (especially when walking), see a vascular specialist.
 Having performed over 10,000 complex peripheral interventions, Dr. Lam is credited with preventing thousands of leg amputations.

 Lam Vascular & Associates has locations in Dallas and Rockwall, Texas.
 Schedule your appointment today to get a leg up on your vascular health…and take your life back.

 The information contained in this article is not intended to be used as a substitute for medical advice.
 Patient results will vary based on risk factors, age, disease and medical history and are not guaranteed in any way.